miquido/validoctor/README.md

 ![Tests](https://github.com/miquido/validoctor/workflows/Tests/badge.svg?branch=develop)

 Validoctor is an all-purpose data validator for backend java and kotlin projects.
 It performs validation basing on rules passed along with object to be validated.
-It can operate depending on several traits and on various kinds of rules in an effort to cater to specific needs of all projects.
 Specially designed for simple validation of complex structures.

 # Motivation
 Validoctor is a tool that allows defining and performing validations in a clean, simple, deterministic, zero-magic way.